lambda-client/lambda/README.md

 ## Installing

-KAMI is a forge mod.
+Blue KAMI is a forge mod.
 Start by downloading the latest version of [1.12.2 forge](https://files.minecraftforge.net/).
 1. Install forge
 2. Go to your `.minecraft` directory.
    * **Linux**: `~/.minecraft`
    * **Windows**: `%appdata%/.minecraft`
 3. Navigate to the `mods` directory.
 If it doesn't exist, create it.
-4. Get the KAMI `.jar` file.
+4. Get the Blue KAMI `.jar` file.
    * By **downloading** it: see [releases](../../releases)
    * By **building** it: see [building](#building).
 5. Drag the `-release.jar` file into your mods directory.